Sebastian Priaulx

-Sebastian "Seb" Priaulx (born 18 January 2001) is a British racing driver who competes for Ford Multimatic Motorsports in the IMSA SportsCar Championship.
+Sebastian "Seb" Priaulx (born 18 January 2001) is a British racing driver from Guernsey who competes for Ford Multimatic Motorsports in the IMSA SportsCar Championship.
 He previously drove for AO Racing in the 2024 IMSA SportsCar Championship.

 Career

 Early career

 Priaulx was introduced to motorsports at a karting track near Circuit de Nevers Magny-Cours while his father, Andy, was testing there.
 At the age of 8, he began competing in karts, before progressing to cars in the Ginetta Junior Winter Series at the end of 2015.
 He cited his early aspirations as reaching Formula 1, but began in the Ginetta ladder in lieu of Formula 4 due to its value for money.

-In 2016, he graduated to the Ginetta Junior Championship at large, driving for JHR Developments.
+In 2016, Priaulx graduated to the Ginetta Junior Championship at large, driving for JHR Developments.
 He scored his first victory in the series in September at Silverstone, adding five additional podiums over the course of the season en route to a 7th-place points finish.
 In the series' season-ending Winter Series, Priaulx scored two race victories at Brands Hatch, scoring the title.
 Priaulx returned to the championship in 2017, supported by sponsorship from 1st Central Insurance, and began the championship by winning on the opening weekend at Brands Hatch.
 He continued the season strongly, winning five consecutive races between the rounds at Thruxton and Croft, before parting ways with JHR Developments following their suspension from the series in August.
 For the Rockingham round, Priaulx joined HHC Motorsport, finishing the season as championship runner-up to Tom Gamble.

 While competing in Ginettas, Priaulx worked at a car dealership to supplement his racing career.

 Junior formula

 Priaulx competing in F4 at Silverstone.

 Priaulx's brief junior formula career began in 2018, joining the TRS Arden team in the F4 British Championship.
 Supported by new sponsor Ravenscroft, his confidence was high entering the opening round at Brands Hatch, and he scored a fourth-place finish in his first race in the championship.
-In the second event of the weekend, he scored his maiden victory in the series, taken after the top two finishers on the road were penalized for a jump start.
-Priaulx scored just one more race victory that season, in the final race meeting at Brands Hatch, finishing 7th in the championship.
+In the second event of the weekend, he scored his maiden victory in the series, taken after the top-two finishers on the road were penalized for a jump start.
+Priaulx scored just one more race victory that season, in the final race meeting at Brands Hatch, finishing seventh in the championship.
 This was his only season in single-seaters, and he signed a deal with Multimatic Motorsports to compete in sports car racing for 2019.